Sunday, December 7, 2008

 Now with all that background, I will leave it as an exercise for the reader to go back over Keller’s rendition of the religious pluralist’s views:

-The content of religious doctrines does not matter
+The content of religious doctrines does not matterand see if they are self-defeating, in obvious or subtle ways.
+Comments welcome.

 Each religion sees part of spiritual truth, but none sees the whole